tim-vorona/Wolf-Rabbit/README.md

 # Wolf-Rabbit
-The competition between two neural networks (a wofl and a rabbit) in the sphere.
+The competition between two neural networks (a wofl and a rabbit) at the sphere.